Red, White and Bourbon – Pairing Tips For Thanksgiving - NewsBreak

 - Cranberry margaritas- Instead of simple syrup use 100% cranberry juice.
 Salted rims are a must.
 Garnish with limes and fresh cranberries.

-The post Red, White and Bourbon – Pairing Tips For Thanksgiving appeared first on Cheatham County Source .
+The post Red, White and Bourbon – Pairing Tips For Thanksgiving appeared first on Wilson County Source .

 Comments / 0